raul23/clustering-text/README.rst

 Filtering
 """""""""
-After the dataset containing text from ebooks is generated, the resulting dataset is filtered by removing text that is not English and not part of the specified categories (i.e. ``computer_science``, ``mathematics``, ``physics``).
+After the dataset containing texts from ebooks is generated, the resulting dataset is filtered by removing text that is not English and not part of the specified categories (i.e. ``computer_science``, ``mathematics``, ``physics``).

 Here is a sample of an output from the script ``cluster_text_docs.py``::